 Generally, free clinics offer medical services.
 A volunteer doctor would be there and they would do a medical assessment and essentially point you in the right direction as far as followup medical care is concerned.
 They also do some basic diagnostics.

 Well, the same applies for dental health.
-The dentist there might not necessarily perform the procedure on you, but they can either send you a referral or otherwise direct you to some sort of resource that may help you drastically reduce the cost of your implants.
+The dentist there might not necessarily perform the procedure on you, but they can either send you a referral or otherwise direct you to some sort of resource that may help you get affordable dental implants.

 Constantly Search Online for Price Reductions